The eROSITA Final Equatorial-Depth Survey (eFEDS) -- Splashback radius of X-ray galaxy clusters using galaxies from HSC survey: Measurements and Modelling

 So given the model we just need two parameters $\Theta = (M_{\rm 200m}, c)$ the halo mass $M_{\rm 200m}$ and the concentration parameter $c$ to predict the ESD profile $\Delta \Sigma(R)$.
+We use uninformative flat priors for both $\log M_{\rm 200m}$ and $c$ given in Table \ref{paramprior}, which are conservative given the expectation of concentration for cluster scale dark matter halos \citep[for e.g.][]{2007_Comerford}.
 In practice, we use the analytical form for $\Delta \Sigma(R)$ given by eqn.
-136-140 in \citet{2006glsw.conf....1S} for the case of the NFW profile.
+14 in \citet{1999_wright} for the case of the NFW profile.
+The weak lensing signal is thus given by